stummjr/doc.scrapinghub.com/jobdata.rst

     $ curl http://storage.scrapinghub.com/requests/53/34/7
     {"parent":0,"duration":12,"status":200,"method":"GET","rs":1024,"url":"http://scrapy.org/","time":1351521736957}

 Data can be read in json, or jsonlines format.
-Pagination and filtering is supported.
-However, `method` and `time` fields are not yet implemented.
+Pagination and meta parameters are supported.
+See :ref:`pagination` and :ref:`metapar`.

+.. note:: ``method`` and ``time`` fields are not yet implemented.

 Currently, the only stats traced are the count of items inserted and the bytes occupied::